 Okay… um… why do this?
 Planning compositional and color relationships from the start saves many MANY headaches.
 Seriously… think of the Advil you’d be popping if you labored on the perfect painted passage for five hours only to find it becomes lusterless once surrounding colors are added.
 Save your pharmacological budget!
 Block in!

 Blocking in can be handled very simply by putting down a thin layer of the basic color of each object and/or single color section in your painting.
-Blocking in can also be more complex, establishing a base light and base dark for each thing.
-The latter is useful for representational painting where one of the goals is likely the creation of a sense of light and shadow on form.
+Blocking in can also be slightly more complex, establishing a base light and base dark for each thing (which is what we’re doing).
+The latter is especially useful for representational painting where one of the goals is the creation of a sense of light and shadow on form.

 - Select an object or single color section of your painting.
 As yourself what is the base/overall color?
 You want to see things in terms of a definite hue on the color wheel (blue, green, yellow, orange, red, violet) rather than as “gray” or “brown”.
-A lion’s mane may be brown, but is it more reddish or yellowish or greenish or what?
-In determining base color, it can help to look at areas of what you’re painting that are hit by the light.
-That is where you will find the most pure color.
+A lion’s mane may be brown, but is it more reddish or yellowish or greenish in cast?
+In determining base color, it can help to look at areas of your subject that are hit by light, because that is where you will find the most pure color.

-- Mix a color for the overall object/section OR, if you’re doing the more complex method, for the light area.
-Match it as closely as possible to what you see.
+- Mix colors that represent the light-side area of a single-color object or section of what you’re painting.
+Match as closely as possible to what you see.
 You may not be able to reproduce very high chroma color without special paint colors, but do your best.

-- Paint in the light area of your selected object or section.
+- Paint in the light-side of your chosen object or section.
 Refine your drawn shapes as you go.
 It’s a good idea to keep the texture smooth for a block in, because distinct marks will show through later layers..
 Use a soft synthetic brush and, if necessary a little water.

-- (optional) If you are doing the more complex method, mix a color for the shadow area of your selected object or section.
+- Next, mix a color for the shadow area of the object or section you’re working on.
 Shadow colors can be challenging, because they are influenced by many things.
 A good starting point is to add a complementary color to the light side color you mixed in Step 2.
 Complementary colors are those appearing opposite on the color wheel.
 In a subtractive color system like painting, the addition of a complementary color can “shadow” by reducing intensity.
-This happens because the three primaries mix to create black, and complementary colors together contain all three primaries.

-- (optional) Paint in the shadow area of your selected object or section refining your drawn shapes as you go (see step 3).
+- Paint in the shadow area of your selected object or section, refining your drawn shapes as you go (see step 3).

 - Step back and evaluate.
 Are the colors as accurate as possible compared to what you’re painting?
-Do the shapes match or do you need to make adjustments?
+Do the shapes match your subject or do you need to make adjustments?

 - Step back and evaluate.
-You may also need to reconsider color or shape after everything is blocked in, since things can look different after the addition of surrounding colors or shapes.
+You may also need to reconsider/revise color or shape after everything is blocked in, since things may look different with the addition of surrounding colors or shapes.